 Lowell Sledding Hill

-Lowell Park offers a sledding hill with old-school toboggan runs for kids of all ages or you can bring your own sled.
+Lowell Park offers a sledding hill with an old-school toboggan run for kids of all ages or you can bring your own sled.
 It’s a local favorite for Waukesha JanBoree and sledding.
 Many bring their own sleds and snowboards for family-friendly fun.

 Menomonee Park, located north of Waukesha in the Villages of Menomonee Falls and Lannon, offers three cross-country ski loops ranging from 1.2 to 3-mile trails.
 In addition, there are several hiking/snowshoe trails only, ranging from .2-3 miles.
 The rolling terrain provides a worthwhile challenge to cross-country skiers and those on snowshoes.
 The kids will love the sledding hill!

 At 579-acres, Minooka Park is the county’s largest park, located on the south side of Waukesha.
 In winter, the park becomes an outdoor enthusiast’s frosty paradise with miles of groomed cross-country ski trails and a spacious sledding hill.
 Enjoy three loops, totaling six miles of groomed cross-country skiing, hiking and snowshoe trails on gently rolling terrain.

 Nashotah Park is a 444-acre park nestled among rolling hills, woodlands, wetlands and grasslands that offer habitat for deer, waterfowl and a variety of songbirds.
 Winter activities include four cross-country ski trails, ranging from .9 to 3.3-miles and five ungroomed hiking trails ranging from .1 to 1.3-miles.